David Cleevely

-David Douglas Cleevely CBE FREng FIET (born September 1953) is a British entrepreneur and international telecoms expert who has built and advised many companies, principally in Cambridge, UK.
+David Douglas Cleevely CBE FREng FIET (born September 1953) is a British entrepreneur and international telecoms expert who has built and advised many companies, principally in Cambridge, England.

 Telecommunications

 In 1985 Cleevely founded the telecommunications consultancy Analysys which became Analysys Mason, when it was acquired by Datatec in 2004.
 Whilst at Analysys he made a significant contribution to the theory and practice of calculating Universal Service Obligation costs and was involved with a report to the European Commission on VoIP creating the framework for VoIP within the EU and the identification of The Broadband Gap – where the cost of supply would exceed the price consumers were willing to pay which prompted UK Government policy intervention in 2001–2005 to force increased broadband infrastructure in the UK.

 Entrepreneurship

 Cleevely's entrepreneurial activities have been focused on the Cambridge area, with Business Weekly describing him as, "Intellectual heavyweight and passionate evangelist for the cluster" and was reported in the Financial Times which noted his role in founding Cambridge Network, Cambridge Angels and other contributions.
 He has worked tirelessly to get government to understand what makes Cambridge academia and business tick.

 In 1997 Cleevely co-founded Cambridge Network with Hermann Hauser, Alec Broers, Nigel Brown, Fred Hallsworth and Anthony Ross.

 In 1998 he co-founded biotech company Abcam plc and was chairman until November 2009.
+Abcam exited to Danaher Corp for $5.7bn in 2023.

 In 2001 he co-founded and became chairman of Cambridge Wireless (originally Cambridge 3G) with Edward Astle.
 He later said of the mobile industry, "This is an industry undergoing a revolution.
 The competitive edge is moving from handsets to platforms, from voice to data, from services to apps.
 The move of the big internet players into mobile is just the beginning.
 The future of the industry hinges on how this will play out."

 In the same year Cleevely co-founded Cambridge Angels, a group of angel investors who have now invested over £20m into 40 companies in the Cambridge area.

 In late 2004 he co-founded the 3g pico base station company, 3WayNetworks, which was sold to Airvana in April 2007.
 Between 2005 and 2008 he was Chairman of the Communications Research Network at University of Cambridge, part of the Cambridge–MIT Institute.

 In 2007 he co-founded and became the Chairman of the spectrum monitoring company CRFS, which has subsequently carried out the first ever UK-wide spectrum monitoring.
 In 2008 he also became the Chairman of the scanning ion-conductance microscopy company Ionscope.